build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 Now we are going to fork the sample application to your own GitHub account and configure a Github Token to be used by the CI/CD pipeline.

-It is best practice to use tokens instead of passwords to access your github account via github api or command line.
+It is best practice to use tokens instead of passwords to access your github account via GitHub API or command line.
 Read more about [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic).

-Save the token at a safe place for use later.
+Save the token in a safe place for use later.
 We will be using this token for two purposes:

 1. Provide authentication to stage, commit, and push code from local repo to the GitHub repo.
 You may also use SSH keys for this
 2. Connect GitHub to CodePipeline, so whenever new code is committed to GitHub repo it automatically triggers pipeline execution